Cheesy Chicken and Rice Green Bean Casserole combines two cozy casseroles in one! This cheesy casserole recipe is total comfort food.

 We are officially ready for Halloween!
-Pumpkins have been carved, our costumes are at the ready, and I’ve watched Hocus Pocus twice…alone…because nobody in my family will watch it with me.
-Moms-only watch party with Mulled Apple Cider (and bourbon) next year, anyone?
+Pumpkins have been carved, costumes are at the ready, and I’ve watched Hocus Pocus twice…alone…because nobody in my family will watch it with me.

 Last stop: trick-or-treating!
 Before my little goblins tear it up though, they’ll be filling their bellies with Cheesy Chicken and Rice Green Bean Casserole.

-This easy, cozy recipe is a Frankenstein mash up of two of my favorite casseroles – Cheesy Chicken and Rice Casserole, and Green Bean Casserole – and it is PERFECTION in a baking dish.
-Ben declared it the best thing I’ve ever made!
+This easy, cozy recipe is a frankenstein mash up of two of my favorite casseroles – Cheesy Chicken and Rice Casserole, and Green Bean Casserole – and it is PERFECTION in a baking dish.
+My husband declared it the best thing I’ve ever made!

 Cheesy Chicken and Rice Green Bean Casserole

-An easy cheese sauce envelopes rice, chicken, mushrooms, and a can of green beans that are folded together then baked until bubbly.
+An easy homemade cheese sauce envelopes rice, chicken, mushrooms, and green beans that are folded together then baked until bubbly.
 The top is sprinkled with gluten free french fried onions then the whole thing is popped back into the oven until golden brown and crispy.

 YES, french fried onions – not just for Thanksgiving!
-The flavor and crunch they add to casseroles is so fabulous that I can’t imagine not adding them to the top of any and all casseroles from here on out.
-They are such a game changer.
+The flavor and crunch they add to casseroles is so fabulous!

-- I use a gluten free flour blend to thicken the cheese sauce, though if you don’t need to eat gluten free you can use all-purpose flour.
-Check out the recipe card below for my favorite gluten free flour blends for cooking and baking.
+• Flour choice: I use a gluten free flour blend to thicken the cheese sauce, though if you don’t need to eat gluten free you can use all-purpose flour.

 Ok!
 Who’s ready to fill their bellies and warm their souls with this crazy-cozy-casserole mash up?!